Liver cirrhosis: symptoms, causes, treatment

 - Dairy products are low-fat and unsalted.

-- Sweets: marshmallow, marmalade, marshmallow, honey.
+- Sweets: marshmallows, marmalade, marshmallows, honey.

 - Drinks - dried fruit compote, teas, juice.